FAIRmat-NFDI/nomad-tutorial-workflows/docs/core.md

 The simulations were run with the molecular dynamics simulation package GROMACS.
 As we will see, the `.log` files will be automatically detected as **mainfiles** of a GROMACS simulations by NOMAD, followed by the linking to corresponding auxillary files (i.e., other input/output files from that simulation) and, finally, an extraction and storage of all the relevant (metadata) within NOMAD's structured data schema.

 This example data has been pre-uploaded and published on NOMAD.
-Go to the [example data upload page](https://nomad-lab.eu/prod/v1/gui/user/uploads/upload/id/WWGPCK-URqGmJWkh_9tElQ){:target="\_blank"} and download the example files by clicking the :fontawesome-solid-cloud-arrow-down: icon.
+Go to the [example data upload page](https://nomad-lab.eu/prod/v1/gui/user/uploads/upload/id/WWGPCK-URqGmJWkh_9tElQ){:target="\_blank"} and download the example files by clicking the :fontawesome-solid-cloud-arrow-down: icon. **Before you proceed, close the browser window so that you do not mistakenly upload files to the main public deployment of NOMAD.**

 Create a workspace folder for this tutorial, e.g., `workspace_nomad_tutorial_workflows/`, and then move the downloaded zip to this folder.
 We suggest also creating sub-folders `Part-1`-`Part-4` for organizational purposes.

-!!! note "The Test NOMAD Deployment"
+Now go to the [Test NOMAD Deployment](https://nomad-lab.eu/prod/v1/test/gui/search/entries){:target="\_blank"}.

+!!! warning "Attention"

     All uploads in this tutorial will be sent to the Test Deployment of NOMAD.
 The data sent there **is not** persistent, and will be deleted occasionally.
 Thus, we are free to test all publishing functionalities there.
+To verify that you are at the correct url, you can check for the word "test" in the url string, e.g., https://nomad-lab.eu/prod/v1/**test**/gui/search/entries.

-Now go to the [Test NOMAD Deployment](https://nomad-lab.eu/prod/v1/test/gui/search/entries){:target="\_blank"}, and upload the zip file that you downloaded with the example data as demonstrated in the video below:
+Upload the zip file that you downloaded with the example data as demonstrated in the video below:

 <video width="100%" controls>
   <source src="../assets/drag-and-drop.webm" alt="File Upload" width="100%" type="video/mp4">